SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   - [x] Move the H.273 parameter resolver, closed color operators, transfer functions, sample loading/storage, chroma filtering, and RGB packing into one shared HEIF color pipeline used by both AV1 and HEVC rather than maintaining codec-specific arithmetic copies.
   - [x] Implement sequential pooled HEVC conversion in both directions for monochrome, 4:2:0, 4:2:2, and 4:4:4; independent luma/chroma precision; 8/10/12-bit full/limited ranges; and all six progressive 4:2:0 chroma sample locations.
 Eight-bit paths use JPEG's optimized RGB plane contracts, while high-bit-depth paths retain 16-bit packed pixels.
   - [x] Implement allocation-free SIMD-first HEVC intra prediction for all 35 modes, 4/8/16/32 blocks, and 8/10/12-bit samples, including three-tap and strong-bilinear reference filtering, negative-angle reference extension, luma boundary filters, and SIMD horizontal transposition.
 Verify the normal and forced-scalar paths against one scalar oracle.
+  - [x] Implement allocation-free reconstructed-plane reference collection and normative substitution for complete, empty, and partially available borders, including asymmetric 4:2:2 availability units and the HEVC mode/size/component filter-selection rules.
-  - [ ] Connect prediction to coding-tree and transform-unit traversal, reconstructed-plane reference availability, and the bounded item decoder lifecycle.
+  - [ ] Derive each reference-unit availability flag from coding-tree, slice, tile, constrained-intra, and picture-boundary state, then connect prediction to transform-unit traversal and the bounded item decoder lifecycle.
   - [ ] Complete the SIMD YUV/CICP paths for every supported AV1 bit depth, chroma format, range, matrix, transfer function, color primary, and chroma position, with scalar fallback only when hardware vectorization is unavailable or the operation is inherently non-vectorizable.
   - [x] Apply ICC conversion only after the SIMD YUV/CICP stage, alpha composition, grid assembly, and presentation transforms have produced the presented RGB image; retain ImageSharp's shared ICC converter and optimize reusable bulk kernels rather than creating a HEIF-specific color-management implementation.
   - [ ] Verify ICC preservation, conversion, compaction, and metadata skipping for grids, alpha-composited images, every presented sequence frame, and the completed HEVC path.